 What is communism?

-Karl Marx, the founder of communism
+Karl Marx, the father of Marxist communism

 communism